 What is shibori dye?

-Shibori is a Japanese method of dyeing fabric that involves folding or bunching fabric to create patterns.
+Shibori is a Japanese dyeing technique that involves folding or bunching fabric to create patterns.
 Wood is often used to create resists (places where the dye can’t go.)
-The shape of your wood will determine the pattern.
+The shape of your wood or fold will determine the pattern.

 Will dye stain my bathtub?